bjan816/ThinkSpatial/README.md

 - Jared McDowall

 ## Project Information
-Our project is split into two parts, implementing a spatial skills test using Moodle, with the Code-Runner plugin, and implementation a prototype spatial skills game using Godot.
+Our project is split into two parts, implementing a spatial skills test using Moodle, with the CodeRunner plugin, and implementation a prototype spatial skills game using Godot.

-Code-Runner will be using traditional methods of spatial skills testing, using questions from studies and other tests.
-The reasoning behind using Code-Runner is the ease of use and the accessibility behind it as it is used by the tertiary sector.
+CodeRunner will be using traditional methods of spatial skills testing, using questions from studies and other tests.
+The reasoning behind using CodeRunner is the ease of use and the accessibility behind it as it is used by the tertiary sector.

 The game is a prototype that will be aimed at reinventing spatial skills testing, to make it more fun and engaging.
 The idea is to be able to test spatial skills without it feeling like a test.